alephium/www/src/content/blog/2021-11-24_Alephium-becomes-a-member-of-Bitcoin-Association-Switzerland--2293fec16fc9/index.md

 description: 'Alephium is thrilled to join forces with the oldest Fintech association in Switzerland and one of the oldest still active Bitcoin…'
 ---

-Alephium is thrilled to join forces with the oldest Fintech association in Switzerland and one of the oldest still active Bitcoin…

----

 ### Alephium becomes a member of Bitcoin Association Switzerland.

 #### Alephium is thrilled to join forces with the oldest Fintech association in Switzerland and one of the oldest still active Bitcoin Associations in the world.